Rio Grande Compact: Summary

-Colorado committed to deliver a certain amount of water to the New Mexico state line, based on water runoff as measured at four index stations located in the area of the Rio Grande's headwaters.
+Colorado is committed to delivering a certain amount of water to the New Mexico state line, based on water runoff as measured at four index stations located in the area of the Rio Grande's headwaters.
 The compact provides for an indexed schedule of required water deliveries from Colorado, based on gauged stream flows, and, under certain circumstances, a system of debits and credits in water deliveries that also permits water storage with the combined capacity of Elephant Butte and Caballo Reservoirs.

-The compact also sets a minimum quality standard, as in the event that Colorado was to construct water projects later for the purpose of delivering water into the Rio Grande from the Closed Basin, the state would not be credited with the water delivered unless the sodium ions in the water do not exceed 45% of the total positive ions when the total dissolved solids in the water exceeds 350ppm.
+The compact also sets a minimum quality standard, as if Colorado was to construct water projects later for delivering water into the Rio Grande from the Closed Basin, the state would not be credited with the water delivered unless the sodium ions in the water do not exceed 45% of the total positive ions when the total dissolved solids in the water exceeds 350ppm.

 Results

 Between 1939 and 1966, Colorado virtually ignored the compact.
 The result was that by 1966, due to Colorado's non-compliance with the Compact, Colorado owed New Mexico one-million acre feet (1.2 km^{3}) of water, and New Mexico owed Texas 500,000 acre.ft.
-New Mexico and Texas collectively sued Colorado to try to force compliance, and between 1966 and 1967, the case progressed and was eventually heard by the Supreme Court of the United States.
+New Mexico and Texas collectively sued Colorado to compel compliance, and between 1966 and 1967, the case progressed and was eventually heard by the Supreme Court of the United States.

-In 1985, after several affluent years of water flow from the Rio Grande, the Elephant Butte and Caballo reservoirs reached capacity, having received more water than they could hold.
+In 1985, after several years of abundant water flow from the Rio Grande, the Elephant Butte and Caballo reservoirs reached capacity, having received more water than they could hold.
 The terms of the Compact state that once the Elephant Butte reservoir is filled, New Mexico and Colorado are immediately released from any water debt they have accrued.
-Colorado's debt to New Mexico at the time, 500,000 acre.ft of water, was immediately cleared, settling the balance between the two states, but leaving New Mexico in an unfortunate position in its debt to Texas.
+Colorado's debt to New Mexico at the time, 500,000 acre.ft of water was immediately cleared, settling the balance between the two states but leaving New Mexico in an unfortunate position regarding its debt to Texas.

-In 1996, when the reservoir was again close to capacity, the New Mexico water districts below Elephant Butte authorized water from the reservoir to be pulled out and dumped in the New Mexico desert, to prevent the reservoir from spilling, and again clearing Colorado's water debt.
+In 1996, when the reservoir was again close to capacity, the New Mexico water districts below Elephant Butte authorized drawing down the reservoir and dumping the water in the New Mexico desert to prevent spilling and to again clear Colorado's water debt.

 The stress now is on New Mexico to meet its obligations to Texas.
-During dryer years, New Mexico will be short about 80,000 acre.ft in its obligations, partially due to partial evaporation of the reservoir water before New Mexico can absorb it.
+During drier years, New Mexico will be short about 80,000 acre.ft in its obligations, due to evaporation of reservoir water before New Mexico can absorb it.